-LAWRENCE, MA (WHDH) - Authorities in Lawrence have charged a teenager involved in a hit-and-run crash that left a woman with serious injuries over the weekend.
+LAWRENCE, MASS.
+(WHDH) - Authorities in Lawrence have charged a teenager involved in a hit-and-run crash that left a woman with serious injuries over the weekend.

 Janet Rosa, a 45-year-old mother of four and grandmother, was struck on Amesbury Street Saturday around 8:30 p.m.
 Police say the driver responsible immediately fled the scene.

 Investigators say they have identified the driver as a 17-year-old man.
 His name has not been released, but police credited social media with their ability to make a quick arrest.

 Police say the teenager will be summonsed into juvenile court on charges of leaving the scene of an accident causing injury, negligent operation of a motor vehicle and unlicensed operation of a motor vehicle.